 The goats, sheep and chickens we distribute go to individual families who are generally farming on less than a hectare of land, which is a world away from the kind of “factory farms” that feed so many of us here in North America.

 Also, we provide goats as part of broader agricultural training and support.
 Community agricultural agents (pictured during a routine vaccination program) work with women and men to ensure that they have what they need to feed, house and sell their livestock profitably.
 No one benefits if the recipient of the goat doesn’t know how to keep her animals healthy, and grow her herd into a sustainable source of family income.

-Con #5 – If you buy a goat it doesn’t guarantee that the charity will actually send a goat.
+Con #5 – If you buy a goat for a family in Africa it doesn’t guarantee that the family will be sent a goat.

 First of all, there’s a bit of a misconception that charities send goats from “here” to “there”.
 You can rest assured that there’ll be no goat sitting beside you on your next Air Canada flight!

 Like most charities, we purchase goats locally, i.e., as close to the recipient as possible.
 This is good for the local economy, minimizes animal stress, ensures animals are suited and acclimatized to the local environment (for lower risk of disease and mortality) and keeps transport costs and environmental impact to a minimum.

 The point about not being able to guarantee the purchase of a goat is correct.

 While we do our very best to predict how many goats will be ordered from our charity gift catalogue each year and make sure that is the same number of goats that are distributed through our programs, it’s not an exact science.